-Billy Lynn’s Long Halftime Walk begins with footage of a soldier defending his superior in battle and fighting off enemy combatants in Iraq.
+Billy Lynn’s Long Halftime is film that begins with footage of a soldier defending his superior in battle and fighting off enemy combatants in Iraq.
 This footage goes viral and turns an Army Unit known as Bravo Squad into instant American heroes.
 To celebrate their story, Bravo Squad is sent on a two-week nationwide victory tour where they do various media appearances which end with them being honored at the Dallas Cowboys Thanksgiving Day Game.

 A few notes about the production of the film and the way it was made.
 Filming took place in Atlanta, Georgia which is why what was supposed to be Texas stadium looks a lot like the Georgia Dome.
 You’ll probably ask yourself ‘Why couldn’t they film this in Dallas?’
 It’s probably because Cowboys Owner Jerry Jones won’t be happy about his portrayal in the film.
 Steve Martin plays Norm Oglesby who is basically Jerry Jones with a different name to avoid lawsuits.
 One of the major subplots of the film is that Hollywood Film Producer, Albert played by Chris Tucker, is trying to sell the film rights to their story with a major studio.
 Oglesby agrees to make the movie but only paying $5500 per soldier after they were promised $100K each, Oglesby refuses to pay more which labels him the villain because he’s a billionaire who can obviously pay more.
 However, money isn’t really the big issue here, it’s the respect for our veterans.